 No matter the weather, there’s a roof material built to withstand it.
 In order to pick the right roofing material for you, you have to understand how roofs are built to protect you.
-Here are a couple of different roofing materials and how they protect you in various climate conditions.
+This article covers a few different roofing materials and how they protect you in various climates.

 Roofing for Snowy Weather